lindsayrr8/lindsayrr8.github.io/_posts/2024-10-19-my-new-blog-post.md

 ## Question 3:
 This question has to do with **multiple regression.** Here's the prompt we're given:
-> We will use a very famous datasets in R called mtcars.
+> We will use a very famous dataset in R called mtcars.
 This dateset was extracted from the 1974 Motor Trend US magazine, > and comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles (1973--74 models). <br />
 >
 > This data frame contain 32 observations on 11 (numeric) variables. <br />
 >